-- 1. The CRMC will work with the EDC and the marine-related sectors to strive for clarity, agility, creativity and transparency in allocating coastal areas and setting priorities for their use.
-The CRMC will identify incentives for marine-dependent business, such as coordinated permitting or reduced permitting fees.
-The CRMC will also work with state, local, and community leaders to identify problematic areas where requirements are unclear and where greater transparency is needed on how final decisions should be made and negotiated. - 2.
-The CRMC will build on and refine water use zoning, will provide leadership in harmonizing water use zoning with land use zoning, and will utilize the State Guide Plan process as a means to advance this effort. - 3.
-The CRMC will encourage development proposals focused on growth centers that provide for mixed-uses that support the new urbanism concepts that incorporate residential, commercial, employment, and recreational functions within a walkable area.
+- 3. The CRMC will encourage development proposals focused on growth centers that provide for mixed-uses that incorporate residential, commercial, employment, and recreational functions within a walkable area.
 It will work to ensure public access to the shore, to promote links to marine transportation and to encourage the use of non-polluting technologies (i.e. no offsite impacts related to water pollution). - 4.
-The CRMC will take a leadership role and engage proactively in the collaborative, intentional design of waterfront redevelopment.
-This includes environmental quality improvements in converting once again to productive uses now-abandoned Navy lands, obsolete port facilities and low-value, deteriorated waterfront facilities with severe environmental problems.
+The CRMC will play an active role in areas such as habitat restoration and insuring federal consistency with state policies.
+The CRMC will engage proactively in the collaborative, intentional design of waterfront redevelopment.
+This also includes environmental quality improvements in converting once again to productive uses now-abandoned Navy lands, obsolete port facilities and low-value, deteriorated waterfront facilities with severe environmental problems.
 The CRMC will offer incentives and ease the way for site remediation.
 The CRMC will use the special area management plan (SAMP) process as a way to effectuate collaboration.
 The Council will work with DEM, cities and towns, property owners, and other agencies and parties to assess brownfields within specified regions and identify a creative environmental management systems approach that can improve these sites and eliminate risks of further contamination-replacing liabilities with new assets that make positive social, economic and environment contributions. - 5.
-The CRMC will collaborate with local communities to identify and designate major vacant or underutilized sites suitable for economic development, including pad-ready sites proposed by the EDC.
-Where there is Navy-owned land that has the potential for future transfer, the CRMC will collaborate with the Navy to develop marketing strategies and master plans that meet the triple bottom line of economic, environmental, and social benefits. - 6.
-The CRMC will use the SAMP process as part of the overall public process aimed at developing revitalization plans for underused urbanized areas-with the goals of creating significant new employment opportunities, providing greater public access to the water, and protecting shoreline vistas.
-Priority areas will include the East Providence, Providence and Pawtucket waterfronts on the Providence and Seekonk Rivers, and the West Side of Aquidneck Island. - 7.
-The CRMC will promote the development of urban greenways as a means to implement buffer requirements to mitigate storm water impacts, protect habitat, and promote public access and to enhance interdependence of economic development and ecosystem goods and services at the coastal fringe.

-8. The CRMC will collaborate with DEM and other agencies in efforts to restore fisheries for commercial and recreational purposes.
-This will require a redesign of the marine ecosystem including: 1) making continued improvements in water quality; 2) protecting and restoring key spawning and nursery areas; 3) removing blockages in streams; and 4) making a coordinated regional effort to better manage catches of migrating and local species.
+The CRMC will collaborate with local communities and the EDC to facilitate permitting and efficient decision making for major vacant or underutilized sites suitable for economic development.
+Where there is Navy-owned land that has the potential for future transfer, the CRMC will collaborate with the Navy to insure that the transfer and disposal of federal lands meets requirements under federal consistency and master plans that meet the triple bottom line of economic, environmental, and social benefits. - 6.
+The CRMC will use the SAMP as part of the overall public process aimed at developing revitalization plans for underused urbanized areas-with the goals of creating significant new employment opportunities, providing greater public access to the water, and protecting shoreline vistas.
+Priority areas will include the East Providence, Providence and Pawtucket waterfronts on the Providence and Seekonk Rivers, and the West Side of Aquidneck Island.
+Identifying opportunities at the earliest planning stages is needed to ensure a speedy permitting process. - 7.
+The CRMC will promote the development of urban greenways as a means to implement buffer requirements to mitigate storm water impacts, protect habitat, and promote public access and to enhance interdependence of economic development and ecosystem goods and services at the coastal fringe. - 8.
+The CRMC will collaborate with DEM and other agencies in efforts to restore fisheries for commercial and recreational purposes.
+This will require a marine resource management strategy including elements that can: 1) make continued improvements in water quality; 2) protect and restore key spawning and nursery areas; 3) remove blockages in streams; and 4) make a coordinated regional effort to better manage catches of migrating and local species.

-700.3 Promoting the Use and Enjoyment of Rhode Island Marine Resources by the People of the State
+700.4 Promoting the Use and Enjoyment of Rhode Island Marine Resources by the People of the State